DJ LeMahieu Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the 12th-ranked team ERA across all MLB pitching staffs (3.99).
+- The Guardians' 4.01 team ERA ranks 12th among all league pitching staffs.

-- Guardians pitchers combine to allow 27 home runs (0.9 per game), the seventh-fewest in the league.
+- Guardians pitchers combine to surrender the ninth-fewest home runs in baseball (29 total, one per game).

-- His last time out came on Wednesday against the Colorado Rockies, when the righty threw 5 2/3 innings, surrendering one earned run while giving up six hits.
+- His last time out came on Friday against the Boston Red Sox, when the righty threw seven innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.